 Day 2: Buenos Aires City Tour and Tango Show

-In the morning, get picked up from your hotel through shared service and begin an extensive city tour of Buenos Aires.
+In the morning, get picked up from your hotel through a shared service and begin an extensive city tour of Buenos Aires.
 Over the course of a half day, you will have the chance to visit San Telmo, the city's historic political center; La Boca, where locals tango on the streets; and Recoleta, a district with an aristocratic past and a series of lavish palaces.
-After the 3-4 hour tour, return to your hotel to rest a bit and prepare for tonight's experience.
+After the three to four-hour tour, return to your hotel to rest a bit in preparation for tonight's experience.

-In the evening, you will be driven to a local venue to witness one of Buenos Aires' most iconic cultural highlights: Tango.
-For the next 4 hours, enjoy fine dining complete with unlimited Malbec, soak in the lively music, and watch world-class dancers show off their moves.
+In the evening, you will be driven to a local venue to witness one of Buenos Aires' most iconic cultural highlights: tango.
+For the next four hours, enjoy fine dining complete with unlimited Malbec, soak in the lively music, and watch world-class dancers show off their moves.

-Today, you will head to Iguazu Falls on a domestic flight.
-Request your private ride to the airport at whatever time is most convenient for you, and after a short flight, you will arrive and be driven to your local hotel.
-Take the rest of the day to explore the quaint town near the gateway to the falls.
-Tomorrow, you will get to see full splendor of the Iguazu Falls.
+Today, you will fly to Iguazú Fall.
+Your driver will give you a private ride to the airport at whatever time is most convenient for you, and after a short flight, you will land and be driven to your hotel.
+Take the rest of the day to explore the quaint town near the waterfalls.
+Tomorrow, you will get to see the full splendor of the Iguazú Falls.

-After breakfast, you will depart on a full-day tour of the Argentine side of the Iguazu Falls.
-Your guide will reveal the best-hidden vantage points off the beaten path, where you will get intimate views of the rushing Iguazu River.
+After breakfast, you will depart on a full-day tour of the Argentine side of the Iguazú Falls.
+Your guide will reveal the best-hidden vantage points off the park's beaten path, where you will get close up views of the rushing Iguazú River.
 Both the lower and upper walkways allow for up-close contact with nature, and a collection of trails provide access to the entire 210 square mile reserve.

 The highlight of the tour is the Devil's Throat, the largest waterfall in the series that plummets down almost 3,000 ft (700m).
 If you seek even more adventure, you can pay an additional cost to attend the Gran Aventura side tour and sail right in front of the falls.
 Keep in mind that you will get soaked, so bring a change of clothes if you embark on this excursion!
 Finish your day with an eco-tour aboard a local train, and return to your hotel in the late afternoon.